Alton Sterling May Only Get Justice By Way Of A Financial Settlement Like Every Other Black Family [Opinion]

 Perhaps it is just cheaper or maybe just easier to slap the officers’ wrists and pay off the families of those they kill.
 But the overriding issue is that the “slave catcher” mentality of law enforcement dates back to the inception of policing in this country.
 There is a deeply-ingrained belief that Black lives hold no value.

 Unless and until pressure is relentlessly placed on those who condone the actions of racist and bigoted officers of the law, then murderers will continue to go free.
 The people who employ these public servants are paying with their lives and their pocketbooks to support state-endorsed crimes against them.
-The family of Alton Sterling is well-aware of this fact and their fight will not end with a civil suit.
+The family of Alton Sterling is well-aware of this fact, and their fight will not end with a civil suit.
 They want justice at whatever the cost.